ctro/patternjournal/README.md

     - It's in `.gitignore` already, the image will be built with this included.

 3. Set up a Service user
-    - Name it PatternJournalServiceAdmin or something.
+    - Name it PjServiceAdmin or something.
 We use the same user for image building, backup uploads, etc.
+    - **User must have these Roles**
+        - `Compute Admin`
+        - `Compute Instance Admin V1`
+        - `Service Account User`
-    - User must have `Compute Admin` and `Storage Admin` Roles.
+        - `Storage Admin`
     - Create credentials in the Google Console and save `serviceAdminAccount.json` in the `image` folder.
     - It's in `.gitignore` already, the image will be built with this included.

-TERRAFORM TODO
-Need to create Service user for this.
-"Storage Admin".
-Create a JSON key.
-Need to  create static IP

 ### Now Build the image

 `image/build.ps1`

+You need to update the `image_id` variable in Terraform variables.

 ### Launch the image

+`infra/build.ps1`

 For now just launch and configure one by hand in the Google UI.
 I can enable HTTP/S traffic from the interface.
 I can SSH from a browser!